Ittefaq Group

-Ittefaq Foundries, commonly known as Ittefaq Group, was a Pakistani integrated steel producer headquartered in Lahore.
+Ittefaq Group is a Pakistani industrial conglomerate with interests in sugar, steel and textiles headquartered in Lahore.
 It was founded in 1951 by the Sharif family.
-At its peak, it was a manufacturer of diesel engines up to 200 hp, lathes, road rollers, agricultural equipment, and electric fans.
+At its peak, it was a manufacturer of diesel engines up to 200 hp, lathes, road rollers, sugar mills, cement plants, agricultural equipment, and electric fans.

-Its steel division was sold to Al-Rehmat Group of Companies in 2004.

 History

 It was founded by seven brothers in 1939 as a small foundry.
 Among the founders, the major contributions were made by the brothers Mian Barkat Ali and Muhammad Sharif.
-It was set up with a total investment estimated at Rs.
-15 million.
+The total investment in the plant was estimated to be at Rs.
+15 million in 1966.
 The word Ittefaq means Unity in English language (implying unity among the 7 founding brothers).

-Muhammad Sharif, (the father of former Prime MinisterMuhammad Nawaz Sharif), initially set up an iron-melting furnace in Lahore and quickly expanded this business in the early years of Pakistan.
+Muhammad Sharif, (the father of former Prime Minister Muhammad Nawaz Sharif), initially set up an iron-melting furnace in Lahore and quickly expanded this business in the early years of Pakistan.

-Upto 1960, the company expanded internationally.
-During 1965, they were the largest importers of steel in the South Asia region.
-By 1971, it was Pakistan's largest steel industry starting to make presence in steel industry in Pakistan.
-In 1972, Prime Minister Zulfikar Ali Bhutto nationalized the steel industry, including the Ittefaq family business empire, as it was the biggest profit making industry for Pakistan 3— Ittefaq Group.
+By 1971, Ittefaq Foundry had made a notable presence in the steel industry in Pakistan.
+In 1972, Prime Minister Zulfikar Ali Bhutto nationalized the steel industry, including Ittefaq family steel division.

-After nationalising this industry, its earnings were deadly dropped but despite all the efforts by Ittefaq Family it was not privatised due to various political issues.

-In 1978, General Mohammad Zia ul-Haq returned the business after developing political links with the Sharifs.
+In 1978, General Mohammad Zia ul-Haq returned the business to Ittefaq family after developing political links with the Sharifs.
 In 1983, Zia ul-Haq appointed Nawaz Sharif as finance minister in the Punjab provincial cabinet.
 Then after the Pakistani general election, 1988, Nawaz Sharif formed and headed the provincial government in Punjab.
 In November 1990, Nawaz Sharif became the Prime Minister of Pakistan for the first time.

 In 2004, the Ittefaq Group steel division was acquired by Al-Rehmat Group of Companies of Faisalabad for PKR2.159 billion.
 The sell-out was called by the Lahore High Court to pay up the loan which Ittefaq Group steel division had taken between 1982 and 1988.